LoanDepot Park: Notable baseball events

 Marlins Park hosted Pool 2 during the second round of the 2013 World Baseball Classic on March 12–16, 2013.

 In September 2013, Henderson Álvarez pitched a no-hitter against the Detroit Tigers, recording four strikeouts and one walk.
 The game was scoreless up to the 9th inning.
 In the bottom of 9th, with the Marlins at bat and the bases loaded, Luke Putkonen surrendered the game-winning run by unleashing a wild pitch, allowing Marlins right fielder Giancarlo Stanton to score from 3rd base.
 This no-hitter was unusual in that it ended with a walk-off wild pitch.
 This was the first no-hitter to be pitched at Marlins park, with the next no-hitter being pitched by Marlins pitcher Edinson Vólquez in June 2017.

 The Marlins and their fans experienced the first rain delay at Marlins Park on April 6, 2015.
 During a sold-out Opening Day game against the Atlanta Braves, a shower moved over the stadium with the roof open.
 The bottom of the 2nd inning was interrupted for 16 minutes while the roof was closed; the field, however, was sufficiently wet to cause players to slip several times during the remainder of the game, a 2–1 Braves victory.

 On June 20, 2016, Marlins Park saw the most-ever home runs hit in one game at the park, with eight in a 5–3 win by the Colorado Rockies over the Marlins.
 This also set a Major League record for solo home runs accounting for all the scoring in a game, surpassing the previous record of five.

 From March 9 to 13, 2017, Marlins Park hosted Pool C in the four-pool, first round of the 2017 World Baseball Classic.

 Marlins Park hosted the 2017 Major League Baseball All-Star Game in July 2017.
 This was the first time the Miami Marlins hosted the midsummer classic, after the 2000 All-Star Game was moved to Atlanta.

-From March 11 to 22, 2023, it is set to host Pool D and the knockout rounds of the 2023 World Baseball Classic.
+From March 11 to 20, 2023, it hosted Pool D and the knockout rounds of the 2023 World Baseball Classic.
+The championship game was held on March 21.
+It will also host Pool D, the quarterfinals, and the championship game of the 2026 World Baseball Classic.

+On October 12, 2024, the Savannah Bananas played the Party Animals in a game of Banana Ball to a sold out crowd.